core-wg/oscore/draft-ietf-core-object-security.md

 To secure the Observe Registration and the order of the Notifications, Observe SHALL be integrity protected as described in this section:

 * The Observe option in the unprotected CoAP request SHALL be included in the external_aad of the request (see {{AAD}}).
-* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sender Sequence Number of the response
+* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sequence Number of the response

 ### Class U Options {#class-u}